Resource Management Glossary: Key Terms

 - Challenges include data fragmentation, resistance to transparency, optimization complexity, short-term vs. long-term trade-offs, and tool integration difficulties.

-- Continuous optimization requires baseline visibility, real-time tracking, accurate demand forecasting, strategic skill matching, continuous monitoring, feedback loops, and predictive analytics, with labor forecasting improved through granular time data and historical pattern analysis.
+- Continuous optimization requires baseline visibility, real-time tracking, accurate demand forecasting, strategic skill matching, continuous monitoring, feedback loops, and predictive analytics.

 - Enji serves as comprehensive workforce optimization software through Enlightening Worklogs, instant PM Agent intelligence, Employee Pulse monitoring, financial optimization, and cross-tool activity intelligence.